dsc-courses/dsc10-2026-fa/syllabus.md

 - **Campuswire:** We'll be using Campuswire as our course message and discussion board.
 More details are in the [Communication](#-communication) section below.
-If you didn't already get an invitation, [join here][campuswirejoin] (join code: 6479).
+If you didn't already get an invitation, [join here][campuswirejoin] (join code: 4942).

 - **Gradescope:** You'll submit all assignments and exams to [Gradescope][gradescope].
 This is where all of your grades will live as well.
   You will be automatically added to Gradescope about 24 hours after enrolling in the course.
-If you need to submit assignments before then, please send a private message to the instructional staff on Campuswire with your name, PID, and email address.
+If you need to submit assignments before then, please make a private post on Campuswire with your name, Triton Student Number, and email address.

 - **DataHub:** Assignments in this course will involve programming in Python.